bmxdemo/bmxproject/logbook/postings/20170905_calibrated_spectra_and_signalhound/draft.md

 ### Uncalibrated Spectra:

 With the SignalHound in place of the spectrometer(PC), we collected 28 spectra over the course of about 15 minutes.
-The .bbr file (CREATE LINK) and the log of changes with loose time-stamps can be found in the SignalHound folder on the cluster.
-(CREATE LINK)
+The .bbr file which contains these data is '/gpfs/mnt/gpfs01/astro/workarea/signalhound/2017-08-24 15h36m26s.bbr' and the log of changes with loose time-stamps can also be found in the SignalHound folder on the cluster.

 To decrease noise/eliminate some time variability, we took averages over a few spectra.